STabaresG/python_scripts/README.md

 # python_scripts
-Some Python scripts made in Computational Physics I.
+Some Python scripts made in Computational Physics I course.

 The projects are mainly based on the Covid-19 pandemic.